adammfurman/macos-spoof-script/README.md

 > [!IMPORTANT]
 > - Wi-Fi network must be disassociated before running (NOT disabled!)
-> - Only hostname spoofs at reboot because Wi-Fi is either off or connected during boot
+> - Only hostname spoofs at reboot because Wi-Fi is in indeterminate state during boot
-> - Must run manually to spoof MAC adress
+> - Must run manually to spoof MAC address

 ### Files